Linuxfabrik/monitoring-plugins/check-plugins/lvm-volume-groups/README.md

 ## Overview

 Reports the LVM volume groups on this host, how many physical volumes each of them is built from, and how many of those it can no longer find.
 A volume group that is missing a physical volume carries volumes that are incomplete, and it refuses to activate them at the next boot unless that is asked for explicitly, so a reboot in this state comes back without them.
 The free space of a group is reported as well, and graded only where thresholds are given: a group with every extent handed out is a perfectly normal and often deliberate state, and alerting on it by default would put a permanent warning on most hosts.
 Set the thresholds where free space has to be kept for a thin pool or a snapshot to grow into.
 Alerts when a volume group is missing a physical volume, and when its free space is outside the thresholds, if any are given.
+Requires root or sudo.

 **Important Notes:**